janwilmans/nullptr/_posts/2019-07-31-optimize-windows-10.md

 *   See Settings -> Apps -> Startup and disable all programs you don't regularly use.
 *   Set power options to 'High performance', paste 'Control Panel\Hardware and Sound\Power Options' into explorer and select 'High performance'
 *   If you are on a laptop, connect to a wired network if you have the option.
 With all the phone-homing/update checking some applications do, this can really improve response/startup times of applications.
+*   Turn off windows-search, I don't recommend this unless for build servers, I have experienced bad side effects/malfunctions in using Outlook and other microsoft applications. paste 'Control Panel\System and Security\Administrative Tools\services.lnk' into explorer, find 'Windows Search' and set it to 'Disabled'

 ## Aside from windows settings there are tools